 The surroundings by the fjords show captivating nature like beautiful woods, flowers, snow-capped mountains, even in the summer, and some of the highest waterfalls in the world.
 The surroundings invite to all kinds of adventures.

-The Geirangerfjord and Nærøyfjord in Norway became a member of the UNESCO World Heritage Nature List in 2005.
-Sognefjorden is the longest (204km) and deepest fjord with mighty mountain peaks and beautiful waterfalls.
-Sognefjorden drops 1308 metres below sea level and large cruise ships can go there and experience the beauty at close range.
+The Geirangerfjord and Nærøyfjord in Norway became a UNESCO World Heritage Nature List member in 2005.
+Sognefjorden is the longest (204km) and deepest fjord, with mighty mountain peaks and beautiful waterfalls.
+Sognefjorden drops 1308 metres below sea level, and large cruise ships can go there and experience the beauty at close range.